Witham Third District IDB: Organisation

 The River Witham passes through low-lying land in Lincolnshire, which is susceptible to flooding.
 In 1762, an Act of Parliament was passed, which created the Witham General Drainage Commissioners, and divided the area into six districts, each with responsibility for land drainage.
 These were called the Witham First, Second, Third, Fourth, Fifth and Sixth Districts.
 The Third District covered an area of 4621 acre, bounded on the south and west by the river, and including Stainfield and Tattershall, with the higher ground to the north and east forming the other boundary.

 There was initially one Commissioner for each of the parishes or places of the district, and these District Commissioners then elected five General Commissioners to represent them on the Witham General Drainage Commission.
 This body consisted of 31 Commissioners, with the remaining 26 being elected by the five other Drainage Districts created by the original Act.

-The Land Drainage Act of 1930 made provision for the creation of internal drainage boards.
+The Land Drainage Act 1930 made provision for the creation of internal drainage boards.
 The Witham Third District IDB was formally constituted on 1 November 1934, and brought together the Witham Third District Commissioners, the River Bain Drainage Board, the Bardney Drainage Board, the Greetwell District Drainage Commissioners, and the Kirkstead Drainage Board.
 A committee of 15 was appointed by a government minister, and the administrative offices were in Mint Street, Lincoln.
 Two clerks, an engineer and a finance officer were soon appointed, and a finance committee and works committee were formed.
 A third committee looked at how resources could be shared with the Witham First District IDB, but this was short-lived.

 When the IDB took over from the Drainage Commissioners, there were three main pumping engines, at Short Ferry, Stixwould and Dogdyke.
 The pumping station attendants lived isolated lives, ensuring that the coal-fired engines were available for service at any time of the day or night.
 These were replaced by diesel engines, and a scheme to replace the large stations with a number of smaller electric pumping stations was started in the 1950s.
 The large number of directly employed men and the use of contractors for new schemes has been replaced by a small team of multi-skilled workers who maintain the watercourses using a variety of machinery.
 The controlling Board is made up of 31 members, seven appointed by the City of Lincoln, three by West Lindsey District Council and four by East Lindsey District Council.
 15 are elected by the ratepayers of the district, and the final two are joint appointments.